1LaoWangYinCang/JiSuTiYuGuan/README.md

-# JiSuTiYuGuan
+# TianTianJiSuTiYu

-JiSuTiYuGuan is dedicated to promoting popular and professional sports arenas in Beijing, so that people can book their favorite sports arenas efficiently and with high quality in their daily life.
+TianTianJiSuTiYu is committed to promoting professional and high-quality ball sports equipment, so that people can efficiently buy the best ball sports equipment in their daily life.

-- Our app is a booking platform for sports arenas.
-Our sports arena is clean and comfortable with professional sports equipment and strong sports atmosphere.

-- Our app displays various sports arenas, including tennis arena, badminton arena, basketball arena, table tennis arena, popular arena, etc. These full range of sports arenas can meet the user's selection and reservation.
+- Our app displays a full range of ball sports equipment, including badminton racket, badminton, playing sportswear, playing protection, basketball, table tennis, table tennis racket, tennis racket and other ball sports equipment.
+These kinds of complete ball games equipment can meet the user's choice and purchase.

-- Our app categorizes these stadiums in great detail, helping users quickly find the stadiums they want to book.
+- Our APP has made a very detailed classification of these ball sports equipment, which helps users to quickly find the ball sports equipment they want to buy.

+- Our APP introduces each product in detail, so that you can fully understand these products, find the ball games equipment you like, and facilitate you to purchase and place orders.

-- Our app also has the collection function of the sports arena.
-You can add your favorite sports arena to the collection list for your next booking.
+- Our app also has the function of commodity collection.
+Your favorite ball sports equipment can be collected into the collection list, which is convenient for you to browse and place orders.

+- If you have any problem in the process of placing your order, please contact us at the personal center.
+We will solve the problem for you at any time.

-JiSuTiYuGuan booking the most professional sports arena, enjoy the fun of sports.
+The most professional ball sports equipment in TianTianJiSuTiYu.

 If you have any questions, please contact us as follows :ys54399@21cn.com